zukhri2106/Predict-and-Save/README.md

 Python 3.4, Tensorflow 1.3, Keras 2.0.8, numpy, scipy, Pillow, cython, matplotlib, scikit-image, opencv-python, h5py, imgaugand IPython

 ## Usage
-in file predict-n-save.ipynb set the path to the images that willbe used as a dataset.
+In file predict-n-save.ipynb set the path to the images that will be used as a dataset.

+## Predicting your own classes
+Modify categories.json with your own classes.